hatayama/LaunchUnityCommand/README.md

 # Self update (for npm global install)
 launch-unity update

+# If you have a project directory named "update", specify it explicitly
+launch-unity ./update
 ```

 A TypeScript CLI for macOS and Windows that reads the required Unity Editor version from